apiaryio/dredd/README.md

 - `name` - String representation, both human- and machine-readable.
 - `origin` - Object of references to nodes of [API Elements][api-elements] derived from the original API description document.

-> **Note:** These two forms of locating HTTP Transactions are to be superseded by so-called _Transaction Path_.
-Feel free to read and comment the proposal in [apiaryio/dredd#227](https://github.com/apiaryio/dredd/issues/227).
+> **Note:** These two forms of locating HTTP Transactions are to be superseded by whatever comes out of the proposal in [apiaryio/dredd#227](https://github.com/apiaryio/dredd/issues/227).

 ### Properties